GLBaird/unity_december/README.md

-# unity_december NOTE:
+# ERROR:

-Will upload over the weekend as Academy Class's internet was too slow to upload the files.
+Problems uploading files to GITHUB.
+Please email me on the following address: bairdleon@mac.com

+Will respond with the files zipped and sent via WE-Transfer.

-Best
+Best wishes
 Leon